hindu-comm/mail_stream_indology/2013/08/no_subject/18__Dominik_Wujastyk.md

 conversation.
 Since George is a member of this forum, it is not necessary to do anything further.

-​Please don't send such enquirers private information ​about other INDOLOGY members, including their email addresses.
+Please don't send such enquirers private information about other INDOLOGY members, including their email addresses.
 I'm sure such enquiries are normally well meant, but it's not appropriate to just respond to them without due care.

-​Best,
+Best,
 Dominik
-INDOLOGY committee​
+INDOLOGY committee

 On 30 August 2013 08:26, gayathri <gayathrigrdevi at gmail.com> wrote: